Photo: Sarah C. Blanchette

-Your prospective department will reach out to you to set up tours of their space and studios.
+Your prospective department will reach out to you to arrange tours of their spaces and studios.
 Each department conducts its tours differently, so be on the lookout for an email from the department head or a department assistant.
+You will also find a small FAQ section outlining the next steps and what you need to prepare for if you are offered acceptance.

 Next Steps